locborgtus/xcountry-roadtrip-2023/docs/README.md

 1. I deviated from the recommended route
 2. I was speeding

 In that case, I arrived at a charger with 3%.
-That is too close for my comfort, especially in a rural area where chargers are sparse.
+That was too close for my comfort, especially in a rural area where chargers were sparse.

 There was also a time when the weather took out a town's power grid in North Carolina, and the Supercharger went down with the town (interestingly, all the gas stations in the area went down as well).
 Power was restored in 20 minutes, and chargers were back up.
 I had a great time talking to other people stuck at the charger.